dmchandrasinghe/CKA/note.md

 # Troubleshooting

+## Accessing the Cluster

+Understanding different methods to access a Kubernetes cluster (kubectl, Kubernetes Dashboard, etc.).
+Setting up kubeconfig files for authentication.
+Using service accounts for authentication.

+## Cluster Information

+Retrieving cluster information using commands like kubectl cluster-info.

+Checking the status of various cluster components (kubelet, kube-proxy, etcd, etc.).
+Understanding cluster configuration files and their locations.

+## Node Evaluation

+Inspecting nodes in the cluster using kubectl get nodes or other relevant commands.

+Gathering node-specific information such as capacity, allocatable resources, labels, and annotations.

+Understanding node conditions and how to interpret them (Ready, OutOfDisk, MemoryPressure, etc.).

+Identifying and troubleshooting node-related issues.

+Investigating node problems using logs (kubelet, container runtime logs, etc.).

+Dealing with node failures or unavailability.

 ## Evaluate cluster and node logging

 Application logs can aid in understanding the application’s activities and status.
 The logs are especially useful for troubleshooting and monitoring cluster activity.

 Examining logs of Kubernetes control plane components such as etcd and the scheduler can also be very beneficial.

 ### Kubernetes Logging

-  by default k8s support get logs from stdout and stderr in container runtime. kublet writes those logs in persistant location(/var/log) in each node. agents in each node(can collet logs and sent log store/processor to keep logs.
+  by default k8s support gets logs from stdout and stderr in container runtime. kublet writes those logs in a persistent location(/var/log) in each node. agents in each node(can collect logs and send log store/processor to keep logs.

 example :
-agent deply in eachcnode using daemonset deploymebnt
+agent deploy in each node using daemonset deployment

 ```yaml
 apiVersion: v1